The possibility for panspermia in the galaxy by means of planetary dust grains: Dynamics of dust particles

 We have assumed $m = 4\pi r^3\rho/3$, where $\rho$ denotes the mass density of the dust particle.

-For panspermia reasons, we are interested in the collisions of cosmic dust with planetary dust particles, giving the latter enough velocity to escape the Earth's gravity \citep{berera}.
-One should emphasise that the particles which move toward the Earth will fall on the planet, which is a pure geometric task and on average half will escape if having enough velocity.
+Motivated by panspermia, we focus on collisions between cosmic dust and planetary dust particles that may impart sufficient velocity to the latter to overcome Earth’s gravitational pull. \cite{berera}.
+It is important to emphasize that particles moving toward Earth will inevitably fall onto the planet—a purely geometric consideration—while, on average, half of those with sufficient velocity will escape into space.

-But our focus is on particles that are not heated significantly when the living organisms or complex molecules associated with them (e.g. DNA, RNA, etc.) are damaged.
+However, our focus is on particles that do not experience significant heating, as this could damage any associated living organisms or complex molecules such as DNA or RNA.
 For the corresponding maximum velocity, $\upsilon_{m}$, the drag force power should be of the order of the thermal emission power of the heated dust particle $D\rho_a\pi r^2\upsilon^3\simeq 4\pi r^2\sigma T^4$ leading to